Chamaerops, dwarf palm: planting, growing and care

 When to plant?

-We recommend planting Chamaerops in spring, around May, as this is the best time for establishment in the garden.
-This way it will benefit from mild to warm temperatures before facing winter.
-It will have time to settle and develop its root system to better withstand the cold of the following winter.
+We recommend planting your Chamaerops in spring, around May, as this is the best time for it to establish in the garden.
+It will benefit from mild, warm temperatures before facing winter.
+It will have time to establish and develop its root system to better withstand the cold of the following winter.

 How to plant?

-1. Choose a sunny spot with enough space, then dig a large planting hole, two to three times the diameter of the rootball.
+1. Choose a sunny spot with enough space, then dig a large planting hole, two to three times size of the rootball.

 2. Place a well-draining substrate (for example a mix of soil and coarse sand).
-If your ground tends to retain water, it is important to improve drainage by adding, for example, coarse sand or gravel, or by planting on a mound so water can run away quickly.
+If ground tends to retain water, it is important to improve drainage by adding coarse sand or gravel, or by planting on a mound so water can run away quickly.

-3. Remove your palm from its pot then plant it.
+3. Remove palm from its pot then plant it.

-4. Replace substrate around it.
-Avoid burying base of the stipe.
+4. Refill substrate all around.
+Avoid burying base of stipe.

 5. Water generously.

-6. You can make a watering ring, or apply mulch around the palm so soil stays cool.
+6. You can make a watering basin, or apply mulch around the palm so soil remains cool.

 1. Choose a large, deep container

-2. Put a drainage layer at the bottom (clay balls, broken pottery, …).
+2. Install a drainage layer at bottom (clay balls, broken pottery shards…).

 4. Plant your palm.

-5. Replace soil around it, avoiding burying its collar.
+5. Refill soil around it, avoiding burying its collar.

 6. Water generously.